 Building Standards staff have returned to site inspections with a limited number of officers for occupation certificates or completions.
 If you require a site visit, then please contact us as above.
 It may not be the original case officer who visits but an alternative officer will be allocated in these circumstances.
 A set of site visit protocols are in place for the safety of customers and staff which will be explained by the visiting officer.

 Development Management Officers will carry out site visits for planning applications and enforcement investigations only where this is deemed to be essential and on the basis that face-to-face contact is avoided.
 Officers will not go inside properties.
-Where access to a rear garden or private area would be the only other way of assessing the application, we will ask the applicant/agent to send us photographs and may specify where these should be taken from.
+Where access to a rear garden or a private area is the only other way of assessing the application, we will ask the applicant/agent to send us photographs and may specify where these should be taken from.

 Aberdeen City Council Planning Development Management Committee and Local Review Body